 Tell your healthcare professional about all medications you take that affect bleeding or that treat anxiety, mental illness, depression, or heart problems.
 If you plan to drink alcohol while taking Zoloft, talk to your healthcare professional.

 If you or a loved one have experienced any harm such as birth injuries you think may be related to Zoloft use, you should first contact your doctor or other healthcare professional.
-Next, you should have the facts of your situation reviewed by an experienced attorney.
+Next, you should have the facts of your situation reviewed for free by an experienced attorney.
 This will allow you to protect any legal claim you may have and allow you to focus your energies on healing yourself and your family.